benlp91/my-Pet-Dungeons/README.md

 4.Move all 5 files into the following directory in your KeeperFX installation: -KeeperFX/levels

-Launch KeeperFX and your campaign should now be available to play!
+Launch KeeperFX and your Map Pack should now be available to play!